-- 66.1 Fionna Moore joined the meeting over the phone. - Karen Broughton noted that the Trust had a challenged performance position during 2015/16.
-Following the CQC inspection of the Service in June 2015, the Trust developed a quality improvement plan to address the actions required however this meant that some of the elements of the 2015/16 Business plan were deferred or not completed. - A number of projects were undertaken to improve performance and there had been a significant achievement in a number of areas for example, launching our Non-Emergency Transport Service (NETS) to improve the quality of care for our less acutely ill patients, recruiting a significant number of frontline staff and reducing sickness rates. - It was noted that the Trust reported a deficit of £4.4m following agreement with the TDA in quarter 4.
+- 66.1 Fionna Moore joined the meeting over the phone. - 66.2 Karen Broughton noted that the Trust had a challenged performance position during 2015/16.
+Following the CQC inspection of the Service in June 2015, the Trust developed a quality improvement plan to address the actions required however this meant that some of the elements of the 2015/16 Business plan were deferred or not completed. - 66.3

+A number of projects were undertaken to improve performance and there had been a significant achievement in a number of areas for example, launching our Non-Emergency Transport Service (NETS) to improve the quality of care for our less acutely ill patients, recruiting a significant number of frontline staff and reducing sickness rates.

+It was noted that the Trust reported a deficit of £4.4m following agreement with the TDA in quarter 4.
 The Trust continued to invest in new equipment, spending in excess of £9.2m on new vehicles, Information Management and Technology system renewal and improvement and additional clinical equipment.
-The Trust had met a number of NHS Trust financial duties apart from missing the 95% Department of Health target of paying all NHS trade invoices within 30 days. - 66.5 challenging.
-High demand for our services, in particular in Quarter 4 resulted in the Trust falling to meet the national A8 Ambulance target of 75%.
+The Trust had met a number of NHS Trust financial duties apart from missing the 95% Department of Health target of paying all NHS trade invoices within 30 days.

-The Trust worked closely with Health Education England to address the national shortage of paramedics to ensure that paramedics were added to the national shortage occupation list. - 66.7
+The Trust worked closely with Health Education England to address the national shortage of paramedics to ensure that paramedics were added to the national shortage occupation list.